TechTalk.

 Is WPS the same as WPA?

-WPA (Wi-Fi Protected Access), on the other hand, is a security protocol that comes in two flavours: WPA and WPA2.
-These are designed to secure wireless networks by encrypting data that’s transmitted over the network.
-Which helps to prevent unauthorised access and protect your data.
-WPA2 is the more modern and secure of the two, which is recommended for use on all wireless networks.
+WPS (Wi-Fi Protected Setup) is a feature that makes it easier to connect your devices to your wireless Wi-Fi network, which can be activated by pressing a physical button on your router.
+WPA (Wi-Fi Protected Access) is a security protocol designed to secure wireless networks by encrypting data transmitted over the network.
+It helps to prevent unauthorised access and protect your data.
+It come in two flavours (WPA and WPA2), with WPA2 the more modern and secure of the two.
+It’s recommended for use on all wireless networks.

 Is WPS safe to use?